Wombwell Park Street Primary

 Punctuality:

 Children must arrive at school on time.
-The school day starts at 8.40am(with doors open from 8.35am for R-Y6 children).
+The school day starts at 8.40am (with doors open from 8.35am for R-Y6 children).
 Children who arrive after the classroom doors close at 8.45am must report to the school office with their parent/carer to be signed in.
 Parents of children who are late three times in a term may be contacted by letter.
-If the child is subsequently late, parents will be invited to attend an 'Attendance Panel Meeting' in school to discuss any support they may require in getting their child to school on time.
-This is currently a focus for the school in 2017-18.
+If the child is subsequently late, parents will be invited to attend an ISAP Meeting in school to discuss any support they may require in getting their child to school on time.

 Medical and Dental Appointments:

-Pupils who have medical or dental appointments during school time are not permitted to leave unaccompanied; in every case a responsible person known to the school must collect them.
+Children who have emergency medical or dental appointments during school time are not permitted to leave unaccompanied; in every case a responsible person known to the school must collect them.
 Please inform the office beforehand of all medical appointments and provide an appointment letter, card or other evidence so that accurate registration can be maintained and the correct absence code be given.
 Only emergency appointments should be attended during the school day if absolutely necessary.

 Siblings must not be withdrawn from school to accompany their brothers/sisters to medical appointments.
 Parents should make alternative arrangements to ensure that they are brought to, or collected from school as normal.
-If this is a problem, contact our PSA, Mrs Hitchens, who will do her best to help keep your children in school.
+If this is a problem, contact our PSA, Mrs Mason, who will do her best to help keep your children in school.

 Attendance Regulations - including information on holidays in term time!